 - On the Confirmation Component Properties window, click the Instance Properties tab.

 - Under the Interruptions Behavior section, you can configure the interruptions behavior for this node.

 Note: The settings in the Instance Properties tab are specific to the current task and do not reflect in other dialog tasks that use this node.

 - Use the task level ‘Interruptions Behavior’ setting: The VA refers to the Interruptions Behavior settings set at the dialog task level.

-- Customize for this node option: You can customize the Interruptions Behavior settings for this node by selecting this option and configuring the same.
+- Customize for this node option: You can customize the Interruptions Behavior settings for this node by selecting this option and configuring it.
 Refer to Interruption Handling and Context Switching article for more information.

 - Under the Precedence section, when the user’s input for an entity consists of a valid value for the entity and another intent, you can control the experience by choosing between Intent over Entity or Entity over Intent options.
-For example, if a Flight Booking VA prompts for the destination and the user enters, Bangalore, how’s the weather there?
-You can define how the VA responds in such cases; pick the entity and add the intent to the follow-up intents stack or go ahead with the intent first based upon the Interruptions Behavior settings.
+For example, if a Flight Booking assistant prompts for the destination and the user enters, Bangalore, how’s the weather there? you can define how the bot responds in such cases; pick the entity and add the intent to the follow-up intents stack or go ahead with the intent first based upon the Interruptions Behavior settings.

 - Under the Custom Tags section, add tags to build custom profiles of your VA conversations.
 Click here for more.

-You can use this tab to define the input mode, grammar, prompts, and call behavior parameters for this node to use in IVR Channel.
-It is done at the node level.
+You can use this tab to define the input mode, grammar, prompts, and call behavior parameters for this node to use in the IVR Channel.
+This is done at the node level.
 Click here for details.

 The Confirmation node’s conditional transitions go beyond the If-Else expressions used for the other nodes.
 You can define conditional expression based on a context object value, else a user assertion (yes), or else user negation (no).
 Beyond the three, you can define a fallback Else condition to trigger.